 The last step of the link creation

-And you're done on the Atlassian side.
+This completes the steps on the Atlassian side.
 The link will appear on the list of your Application links.

 Step 2 - Connection